 Construction of hierarchy by simulated annealing

 To infer the hierarchical structure of a directed network, we start by defining a score to quantify the degree of hierarchy.
 For a network with a specified hierarchical topology (i.e., every node is assigned to a specific hierarchy level), there are in general three types of edges: downward interactions (pointing from higher-level to lower-level nodes), upward interactions (pointing from lower-level to higher -level nodes) and horizontal interactions (between nodes in the same level).
 We thus define the hierarchy score (HS) as the ratio of the number of downward interactions (Nd) to the number upward interactions (Nu) balanced by the number of horizontal interactions (Nh) (see “Methods” for details) (Fig. 1A).
 Based on this definition, we infer the hierarchical structure of a directed network as the one that achieves the maximum hierarchy score.
 Specifically, a simulated annealing algorithm is used to continuously adjust the hierarchical structure until the hierarchy score is maximized (Fig. 1B).
 Since HS will increase as the number of levels is increased, the HS for two hierarchical networks with different numbers of levels are in general not directly comparable.
-To address this issue, we therefore revise the HS into a new metric called the corrected hierarchy score (CHS), which quantifies the enrichment in downward flow relative to expectation (see ”Methods” for details).
+To address this issue, we therefore elaborate HS into a new metric called the corrected hierarchy score (CHS), which quantifies the enrichment in downward flow relative to expectation (see ”Methods” for details).
 Finally, we define a p-value for how likely one could get such a hierarchical structure randomly.

 In principle, the optimum hierarchical structure for a directed network may not be unique due to the existence of loops.
 Some nodes can be assigned to different levels without significant change of hierarchy score.
 For this reason, it is more reasonable and more informative to represent the hierarchical structure as a probabilistic model, in which a node may be assigned to multiple levels with different probabilities.
-To estimate these probabilities, for a directed network we performed the simulated annealing procedure for 1000 times (k=1000), which results in a probabilistic hierarchical network (Fig. 1C).
+To estimate these probabilities, for a directed network we performed the simulated annealing procedure 1000 times (k=1000); aggregating the results from each run gives rise to probabilistic assignments to the different levels (Fig. 1C).
 Accordingly, we define a score called the probabilistic hierarchy score (PHS) to more accurately quantify the hierarchy underlying a directed network (see “Methods” for details).
 Typically, most of the nodes have a favored level to which the node is assigned with a significantly higher probability than the other levels.
-We thus can obtain a determined hierarchical structure by assigning each node to its most probable level (Fig. 1C).
+We thus can obtain a determined hierarchical structure by assigning each node to its most likely level (Fig. 1C).

 Application of the HSM algorithm to a military command network

-To show the effectiveness of our method we apply it to a military command network, which is a directed acyclic graph (DAG) with a perfect hierarchical structure.
+To show the effectiveness of our method we apply it to a military command network, which, we know, is a directed acyclic graph (DAG) with a perfect hierarchical structure.
 Since there are no loops in the network, the hierarchy levels of each node can be deterministically assigned (Fig. 2A).
 We then apply the HSM algorithm to the network, specifying different number of levels L=2, 3,…, 8.
 As shown in Fig. 2B, the hierarchical structure is precisely inferred when the correct number of levels (L=5) is specified.
 All of the nodes are assigned to the right levels with 100% certainty.
 Meanwhile the largest HS, CHS and PHS were obtained when L is set to 5.
 In practice, we do not have the prior knowledge about the number of hierarchical levels.
-To determine the number of levels one can use different L values and set L to a number so that further increase of L results in no or little increase of CHS and PHS.
+To determine the number of levels one can try a range of different L values and then set L to a "saturating value" so that further increase of L results in no or little increase in CHS and PHS.